 In our world, seconds matter.
 Our approach to micro-incident response ensures attacks are addressed before they become business disruptions.
 Our hunt teams are vigilant, constantly investigating new threats in real-time.
 When they find one, our SOC investigates and responds on your behalf as an extension of your team.

 Cyber-attacks change, but our core mission remains constant: a customer’s network can never be compromised.

 GDPR – The Countdown is On.

 A comprehensive approach to realizing GDPR compliance.

-They will highlight tools that will help you map your current approach to GDPR requirements and help you gain an understanding of your areas of risk.
+Listen as eSentire’s VP & Industry Security Strategist, Mark Sangster and Damien Young, Partner at Philip Lee, review tools that will help you map your current approach to GDPR requirements and help you gain an understanding of your unique areas of risk.